 Bonding can address:

 Dental veneers are thin shells bonded to the front surface of a tooth to change its colour, shape, size or overall appearance.
-Two main types are available: porcelain veneers, which are custom-made in a dental laboratory and offer the highest durability and stain resistance; and composite veneers, which are applied directly to the tooth in the chair using the same resin material as bonding but covering a greater surface area.
+Two main types are available: porcelain veneers, which are custom-made in a dental laboratory and offer strong durability and stain resistance; and composite veneers, which are applied directly to the tooth in the chair using the same resin material as bonding but covering a greater surface area.

 The most important difference between the two types involves tooth preparation.
 Porcelain veneers require the permanent removal of a thin layer of enamel from the front of the tooth before the veneer is placed.
 Because enamel does not grow back, this step is irreversible.
 Once the enamel is removed, the tooth will always need a veneer or crown for protection.
 Patients should consider this carefully and discuss it in full with their dentist before proceeding with porcelain veneers.